My Story and Maybe Yours

 A life long learner, Jessica brings a passion for education and a dedication to her craft.
 The foundation of her work is over 25 years of Dance and Theatre expertise.
 She began her training at the age of 2, where she studied Cecchetti Ballet, Jazz, Modern, Lyrical, Hawaiian, Tap and Musical Theatre dance.
 As a young adult, Jessica competed in both Regional and National Dance Competitions, as well as performed as a member of the Plymouth Canton Ballet Company.
 Throughout her High School career, Jessica found her love for Musical Theatre by becoming a three-strand performer in The Creative and Performing Arts Program at Churchill High School, where she focused on Dance, Theatre and Voice.

 Jessica then went on to achieve her Bachelor of Fine Arts in Dance from Western Michigan University.
 Upon Graduation, Jessica moved to Las Vegas where she joined the Cast of Donn Arden’s Jubilee.
 In addition, while in Las Vegas, Jessica also worked as a Model, Actress, Dancer and National Spokesperson for a variety of productions.
 From there, she moved to Chicago, where she performed as a lead actress with The Murder Mystery Company, and became the Resident Choreographer for The Kiss Kiss Cabaret.
-In 2015, Jessica achieved her License of Cosmetology from the State of Michigan, as well as her Certification in Make-up Artisty.
+In 2015, Jessica achieved her License of Cosmetology from the State of Michigan, as well as her Certification in Film and TV Make-up Artistry.
 Additionally, in 2019 Jessica achieved her Certification for Body Confidence Coaching, from the Institute for Body Confidence Coaching.
-Finally, she is currently in progress of achieving her Pre- and Post Natal Yoga Certification.
+Jessica is also a registered Yoga Instructor and Prenatal Yoga Instructor with Yoga Alliance.

 Find out why the world needs body confidence in my latest post.